 The prefix is nano-, so a nanometer is a billionth of a meter.

-Looking at the illustration you can see that a person is about 1 meter in size, a mountain is about 103 (one thousand) meters in size, and the diamter of the Sun is about 109 (one billion) meters.
+Looking at the illustration we can see that a person is about 1 meter in size, a mountain is about 103 (one thousand) meters in size, and the diameter of the Sun is about 109 (one billion) meters.

 Example: We could also say the Sun is about a "gigameter" in size